Nexxex-Aditya/MarketR_ai/README.md

 1.  **Clone the repository**
     ```bash
     git clone <repository-url>
-    cd NIQ_Hackfest # Or your project directory name
+    cd MArketR_ai # Or your project directory name
     ```

 2.  **Create a virtual environment**